juanmaboschetti/EmployeeApp/README.md

 # EmployeeApp
-This App is used to return a display a list of employees.
+This App is used to display a list of employees.

 # Usage
 -Clone the repository and open it with Visual Studio.